Natural Gas or Coal,

 Coal and Gas make up 60% of global electricity and 50% of global primary energy.
 In China and India alone electricity from coal and gas account for about 65% and 75% respectively of the overall mix.

-• In 2023 alone, China added over 40 GW of coal capacity and generated 340 TWh of additional electricity from coal (more than half of entire Germany)
+• In 2023 alone, China added over 40 GW of coal capacity and generated 340 TWh of additional electricity from coal (Solar: 220 GW added capa and 160 TWh added solar power)

 Most banks and government institutions support gas, but not coal as many scientific papers and most reports.
 They are modeling an economic pathway with “fewer emissions”, assuming that gas emits about half the “greenhouse gases” that coal does.
 Therefore, gas has been considered the “bridge towards the transition”.